 To address the number one factor for elevated risk of homelessness for teens and young adults, the lack of a high school diploma or GED.
 By providing high school , college, and community resources on a one-stop, secure digital platform that is free and accessible 24/7 through a cell phone or the internet.

-Is for volunteers and donations to keep Dream Connect free and updated.
+Volunteers to help us maintain the site, administer our programs and donations to keep Dream Connect free and updated.

 Covid-19 Resources in Georgia